ikrlalit/BDM/README.md

 # BDM-Capstone-Project
 BDM Capstone project is a data analysis project.
-We are addressing the problems of an e-commerce company to optimize its sales, with the help of different tools and techniques we analyzed the data and give recommendations.
+We are addressing the problems of an e-commerce company to optimize its sales.
+With the help of different tools and techniques we analyzed the data and provide detailed insights and recommendations.
+Our results helped company to improve and optimze it sales performance.